Granny Squares Crochet Pattern:

 - Optional: Try to hold your pink and black yarn tails as you crochet over them with your black working yarn now so you don't have to weave them in later.

-- Work final corner, 3 dc, ch 2, 3 dc, ch 1 and join with a sl st to top of ch 3.
+- Work your final corner, 3 dc, ch 2, 3 dc, ch 1 and join with a sl st to the top of ch 3.

-- Leave a short tail, cut off your yarn.
-Pull through loop tightly to secure.
+- Leave a 4" tail, cut your yarn.
+Pull through the loop tightly to secure.

 - When you're done with your Granny Square, take a tapestry needle and weave in your ends for a clean finished look.
 If you've already crocheted over them as you worked your rounds, then just snip off the excess with your scissors and weave in your last tail only.